Kotlin/KEEP/proposals/inline-classes.md

     - Hence, it follows that inline class can have only simple computable properties (no lateinit/delegated properties)
 - Inline class cannot have inner classes
 - Inline class must be a toplevel class

+Sidenotes:

+- Let's elaborate requirement to have public primary constructor and restriction of `init` blocks.
+For example, we want to have an inline class for some bounded value:
+    ```kotlin
+    inline class Positive(val value: Int) {
+        init {
+            assert(value > 0) "Value isn't positive: $value"
+        }
+    }

+    fun foo(p: Positive) {}
+    ```

+    Because of inlining, method `foo` have type `int` from Java POV, so we can pass to method `foo` everything we want and `init` block will not be executed.
+Since we cannot control behaviour of `init` block execution, we restrict it for inline classes.

+    Unfortunately, it's not enough, because `init` blocks can be emulated via factory methods:
+    ```kotlin
+    inline class Positive private constructor(val value: Int) {
+        companion object {
+            fun create(x: Int) {
+                assert(x > 0) "Value isn't positive: x"
+                return Positive(x)
+            }
+        }
+    }

+    fun foo(p: Positive) {}
+    ```

+    Again, method `foo` have type `int` from Java POV, so we can indirectly create values of type `Positive` even with the presence of private constructor.

+    To make behaviour more predictable and consistent with Java, we demand public primary constructor and restrict `init` blocks.

 ### Other restrictions